QWxleA/logseq-interstitial-heading-plugin/README.md

 This plugin makes it *just* a tiny bit easier.
 Two shortcuts that fill in the time, *and* add the correct markup to make it look nice.

+Next, it makes it possible to send a note to yourself (write yesterday, see today), or just add a random note to a template.

 ## Installation

 ### Preparation